tidesdb/tidesdb/doc/05-internals/life-of-a-write.md

 An interval has no key to hash, so a range delete claims the interval itself in a second, small table, and every point write checks that table before taking its own slot.
-The table is almost always empty, so the check is a single relaxed load.
+The table is almost always empty, so the check is a single atomic load of its count.
 The claim is released when the transaction resolves, which is what carries a two-phase range delete through its in-doubt window.

 A lost reservation is `TDB_ERR_CONFLICT`, and still nothing durable has happened.